-- Students learn the railroads provided opportunities for industry to grow across the United States. - Students learn the meat packing industry was based in Chicago and created opportunities for many jobs.
+- Students learn the railroads provided opportunities for industry to grow across the United States. - Students learn refrigerated cars changed the way food was delivered from farms to markets. - Students learn the early meat packing industry was based in Chicago. - Students explore pros and cons of the industrial meat packing industry.